allcommerce/bc-Dinosaur-doc/docs/usage.md

 Go back to **Page Builder**, in **Theme Styles** > **Home Page**, make sure **Carousel** > **Show carousel** is selected.
 You can change the carousel styles and colors here.

-In the **Carousel**, the **Image height mobile** option is used to adjust the height of the main carousel when displayed on mobile devices.
-Set this value to `400` to display it correctly as per the template.
+To adjust the image height in mobile view, simply modify the **Mobile Image Height** to your preferred dimension.

 **Watch the instruction video:**